Welcome International Students

 470 E. Lockwood Ave.

-Current Students: If you are a current student you may may complete the online form to request an appointment.
+Current Students: If you are a current student please make an appointment online at IRIS Appointments Page.

 Prospective Students: If you are a prospective student, please make an appointment online at Plan Your Visit.
 If you wish to visit another Webster campus, contact that campus directly.